 Why should I stoke my woke?

 A Shift in Consciousness.
-In her book, Active Hope, Joanna Macy identifies Three Pillars of The Great Turning (this time we are living in now): Holding Actions, Structural Change and a Shift in Consciousness.
+In the book, Active Hope, by Joanna Macy and Chris Johnstone they identify Three Pillars of The Great Turning (this time we are living in now, we hope): Holding Actions, Structural Change and a Shift in Consciousness.
 In order for significant change to arise, we must have a cognitive revolution and a spiritual awakening.
 This is where the journal comes in.

 Stoke Your Woke Interactive Journal calls upon us to do just this: to wonder about and question the world around us, our collective values and our participation.
 What’s just?
 What is our culture telling me?
 Who wins and who suffers?
 What role am I playing in this?
 The journal works to spark curiosity and wonder and asks us to examine our institutions, processes, cultural norms and personal habits around issues of social and environmental justice.